 I have noticed in my many years as a childcare worker, and now as a parent, how deeply children are touched by the books they read.
-This is why I like to read them kids books that teach important life lessons.
+This is why I like to read kids books that teach important life lessons.
 During the many years that I have been reading books to children, these have stood out as some of the very best.

-Many of these are written by respected authors of adult books; educators, doctors and spiritual teachers.
+Many of these are written by respected authors of adult books; educators, doctors, and spiritual teachers.
 They each recognized the need to share these important topics with the leaders of tomorrow–our children.
 Some, myself included, believe that these books are just as important for adults to read.

 This post contains affiliate links.
 Thank you for choosing to support this blog!

 I have placed these books in order according to the publisher’s recommended age ranges.
 Search for these books on your local library’s website and reserve them to check out.
 If you can’t find them I have included affiliate links for your convenience.
 This is not a static list.
 I will continue to add books that share wonderful messages like these.